VCE’s Optional Services Compared To Industry Standards

 Our Color Correction Method

 Over the years, we’ve developed our own method for correcting color balances and exposure balances.
 We use the best technology available for the initial scan, and then we go back to the film and add an additional step that we’ll get into in a moment.

 We start the correction process by using professional scanning sprocket-less equipment to scan your films properly.
-This isn't the same as using a camcorder like other companies do.
+This isn’t the same as using a camcorder as other companies do.

 This removes a lot of the quality-control issues that are common when a regular camcorder is used.
 However, it’s not a perfect system, and it won’t correct films properly on its own.

 So, we add in an extra step to ensure that everything is balanced properly.
 We take the partially restored film’s new scan, and we use software to manually correct anything that our scanners might have not completely gotten right.
 For example, a frame of film can be color balanced but the skin tones can still look too red or too blue.
 We would correct this in our second step.